nkemdilimjulie/nkemdilimjulie-portfolio/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

 ## Code scaffolding
+> This means creating a temporary structure for your project or setting everything up for your project.
+It is typically associated with code generation for database CRUD (Create, Read, Update and Delete) operations.

 Angular CLI includes powerful code scaffolding tools.
 To generate a new component, run: